dotnet/runtime/docs/design/features/runtime-handled-tasks.md

 Passing a zero continuation is the same as starting the state machine.
 The JIT will automatically generate code to pass a zero continuation when calling an async2 method.

-When the JIT generates code for an async2 function it requests the runtime to create a resumption stub.
+When the JIT generates code for an async2 function it asks the runtime to create a resumption stub.
 The suspension code stores the pointer to the resumption stub in the `Continuation.Resume` field.

 The resumption stub implements the following:
 1. It calls into the original function passing the non-zero continuation
-2. It passes default values for all arguments, to make sure that the callee has the expected stack frame set up
+2. It passes default values for all arguments, to make sure that the callee has the expected stack frame set up.
+If parameters are live, then it is expected that the resumed function restores them from the continuation state.
-3. If the function returns a value, it ensures that the return value is propagated into the next continuation.
+3. If the function returns a value it ensures that the return value is propagated into the next continuation at the right location (either its `Data` or `GCData` arrays).
-Continuations expect that the next continuation has allocated space for the return value in its `GCData[0]` field.
-Currently return values are always boxed when propagating from one continuation to the next continuation.
 4. If the function returned a new continuation (i.e. it suspended again), the resumption stub returns it back to the caller.

 In pseudo-C#: